hashicorp/terraform-website/content/source/docs/enterprise/private/migrate.html.md

 random_id.installation-id
 ```

-Of these resources, the ones we need to move from the state so they are can exist outside this terraform config:
+Of these resources, the ones to move from the state so they are can exist outside this terraform config are:
 ```
 aws_kms_alias.key
 aws_kms_key.key